 Assemble the gas meter cover

 Because I wanted a quick and easy project, I chose to use my kreg jig to drill pocket holes in both ends of all the pallet stringers.

 To leave enough reveal on the front side, I used a scrap piece of wood to raise the stringer off the table.
 I repeated this on both ends of all three stringers.

 Each pallet board was secured from the front with three wood screws, one in each stringer.

 Did you notice that I turned the crib posts upside down?
 Those are the legs of the crib posts sticking up.
 It doesn’t look much like a garden gate, does it?

-Cut arch to faux garden gate
+Cut arch to the faux garden gate

 Because I want the gas meter cover to resemble a garden gate, I made it have an arch like the pallet bench that’s on the opposite side of the backyard.
 I used the same twin headboard for this project.